Zim-L/MOEAvsLS/README.md

 # MOEAvsLS
-Code and data archive for the paper Empirical Comparison between MOEAs and Local Search on Multi-Objective Combinatorial Optimisation Problems
+Code and data for the paper "Miqing Li, Xiaofeng Han, Xiaochen Chu, and Zimin Liang.
+Empirical Comparison between MOEAs and Local Search on Multi-Objective Combinatorial Optimisation Problems.
+GECCO'2024".